Pentax 645D vs K-1

 It is notable that the K-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 645D does not offer wifi capability.
+In contrast, the 645D does not provide wifi capability.

 Both the 645D and the K-1 have been discontinued, but can regularly be found used on eBay.
 The 645D was replaced by the Pentax 645Z, while the K-1 was followed by the Pentax K-1 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax website.

 So what conclusions can be drawn?
 Which of the two cameras – the Pentax 645D or the Pentax K-1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Pentax 645D: